Find Grad Schools

 25 Yearly Graduations

 Eastern Illinois University comes in at #16 on our list of the most popular colleges offering master's degrees in political science.
 Roughly 8,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,207 per year, while in-state graduate students, on average, pay $7,691 per year.
-During the 2020-2021 academic year, 25 people received their master's degree in political science from EIU.
-About 56% of this group were women, and 32% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,417 per year, while in-state graduate students, on average, pay $7,691 per year.
+During the most recent year for which we have data, 25 people received their master's degree in political science from EIU.
+Of these students, 57% were women and 19% were members of underrepresented racial-ethnic groups.

 #17